How Your Body Gets Rid of Toxins Naturally

 Preventing and Removing Toxins

-The body’s first line of defense is to prevent toxins from entering the body.
+How your body gets rid of toxins naturally: the body’s first line of defense is to prevent toxins from entering the body.
 The skin serves as a protective barrier.
 Bacteria can not penetrate intact skin, and the salt concentration in sweat creates a hostile environment for most bacteria.
 The parts of our mouth, lungs, digestive tract and other orifices such as eyes, nose, and ears that come in contact with the environment are protected by saliva, mucus, tears or minute hairs.
 Stomach acidity and friendly bacteria provide additional protection from things we ingest.

 These passive defenses are very effective at prevention.
 More active responses to rid the body of unwelcome guests include coughing, sneezing, runny nose, vomiting and diarrhea, which help the body quickly expel unwanted substances.
 Elevated temperature helps kill invading microorganisms, and the digestive tract excels at differentiating between what to keep and what to expel as waste.